Pence would ban abortions when pregnancies aren't viable. His GOP rivals won't say if they agree

 Pence would ban abortions when pregnancies aren’t viable.
 His GOP rivals won’t say if they agree

-NEW YORK (AP) — In a Republican presidential field full of abortion rights opponents, Mike Pence stands out in his embrace of the cause.
+NEW YORK (AP) — In a Republican presidential field full of candidates opposed to abortion rights, Mike Pence stands out in his embrace of the cause.

-The former vice president, who is seeking the White House in 2024, is the only major candidate who supports a federal ban on abortion at six weeks, before many women know they’re pregnant.
-He has advocated pulling from the market a widely used abortion pill that has a better safety record than penicillin and Viagra.
-And he’s implored his Republican rivals to back a 15-week federal ban as a minimum national standard, which several have not done.
+The former vice president, who is seeking the White House in 2024, is the only candidate who supports a federal ban on abortion at six weeks, before many women know they’re pregnant.
+He has advocated pulling from the market one of two widely used abortion pills, a medication with a better safety record than penicillin and Viagra.
+And he’s implored his Republican rivals to back a 15-week federal ban as a minimum national standard, which most have not done.

 In a recent interview, Pence went even further, saying abortion should be banned when a pregnancy isn’t viable.
 Such a standard would force women to carry pregnancies to term even when doctors have determined there is no chance a baby will survive outside the womb.

 “I’m pro-life.
-I don’t apologize for it,” Pence said in the interview.
+I don’t apologize for it,” Pence said.
 “I just have heard so many stories over the years of courageous women and families who were told that their unborn child would not go to term or would not survive.
 And then they had a healthy pregnancy and a healthy delivery.”

-Doctors disputed Pence’s characterization, saying there are conditions that are always incompatible with life and others where the chance of survival is so slim that most patients, when previously given the choice, concluded that continuing the pregnancy wasn’t worth the suffering, grief or risk.
+Doctors disputed Pence’s characterization, saying there are conditions that are always incompatible with life and others where the chance of survival is so slim that most patients, when previously given the choice, concluded that continuing the pregnancy wasn’t worth the risks.

 “I want to always err on the side of life,” he said.
 “I would hold that view in these matters because … I honestly believe that we got this extraordinary opportunity in the country today to restore the sanctity of life to the center of American law.”

-Those comments place Pence firmly to the right of the rest of the 2024 presidential field and alone among GOP candidates, who largely declined to take a stance on the issue.
-And they drew alarms from obstetricians and doctors who specialize in high-risk pregnancies and say nonviable pregnancies are far more common than people realize.
-They range from ectopic pregnancies, when an embryo implants somewhere other than the uterus, to deadly birth defects and other severe pregnancy complications.
+Those comments place Pence firmly to the right of the 2024 presidential field and alone among GOP candidates, who largely declined to take a stance on the issue.
+And they drew alarms from obstetricians and doctors who say nonviable pregnancies are far more common than people realize.
+Those range from ectopic pregnancies, when an embryo implants somewhere other than the uterus, to fatal fetal abnormalities and severe pregnancy complications.

 “One of the things that you cannot understate is the difficulty for a woman to carry a nonviable pregnancy,” said Alan Peaceman, professor emeritus of obstetrics and gynecology at Northwestern University’s Feinberg School of Medicine.
 “It is psychological torture to go out in the world, for people to see your pregnancy — and people will come up to you and want to talk about your pregnancy.
 And that puts the woman in a terrible position that nobody should be in unless they chose to be in that position.”

-Once an issue largely hidden from public view, nonviable pregnancies have gained attention since the Supreme Court ended the constitutional right to an abortion last year, ushering in a wave of bans and restrictions in Republican-led states.
-Those moves have implications not only for unwanted pregnancies but also for cases where women receive heartbreaking diagnoses, often when they’re months along into pregnancies that were deeply desired.
+Once an issue largely hidden from public view, nonviable pregnancies have faced greater scrutiny since the Supreme Court ended the constitutional right to an abortion last year, ushering in a wave of bans and restrictions in Republican-led states.
+Those moves have implications not only for unwanted pregnancies but also for cases in which women receive heartbreaking diagnoses, often when they’re months along into pregnancies that were deeply desired.

 In states like Texas, Florida and Louisiana, women have described the anguish of being denied abortions even when they know their babies will be stillborn or die shortly after birth.
 Some have had to wait until they developed life-threatening infections for intervention.
 Others have spent thousands of dollars to travel to states where the procedure is still allowed.

-“They are often absolutely shocked to learn that the abortion laws also prohibit them from being able to get care to be safe,” she said, “even though they knew these laws were in place in this state.”
+“They are often absolutely shocked to learn that the abortion laws also prohibit them from being able to get care to be safe,” she said.

-South Carolina Sen. Tim Scott’s campaign pointed to an article that did not address the question of unviable pregnancies.
-A spokesman for former U.N.
-Ambassador Nikki Haley said only that she “will sign pro-life legislation that includes exceptions for rape, incest, and for the life of the mother,” suggesting she, too, may be opposed to an exception for nonviable pregnancies — but declined to clarify.
+A spokesperson for former U.N.
+Ambassador Nikki Haley, the sole woman in the GOP field, said she “will sign pro-life legislation that includes exceptions for rape, incest, and for the life of the mother,” suggesting she, too, may be opposed to an exception for nonviable pregnancies — but declined to clarify.

-Pence’s push to end abortion puts him at odds with the majority of Americans who are broadly opposed to the Supreme Court’s Roe v.
+Pence’s push to end abortion puts him at odds with the majority of Americans who broadly oppose the Supreme Court’s Roe v.
 Wade reversal.

-While most favor at least some restrictions, a majority of U.S. adults say abortion should be legal during the first weeks of pregnancy, even in states with the strictest limits, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.

-But Pence, an evangelical Christian, for whom the issue is deeply personal, argues restricting abortion is “more important than politics” and calls it the “cause of our time.”
+But Pence, an evangelical Christian, argues that restricting abortion is “more important than politics” and calls it the “cause of our time.”

-As he works to appeal to conservatives in states like Iowa, Pence also points to the issue as one that distinguishes him from his GOP rivals, contrasting himself with “some people in this field now who want to relegate this issue to just a debate among the states.”

-Pence does say he has “always supported” exceptions for rape, incest and to save the life of the mother, though he told an Indiana anti-abortion group in 2010 that he believed, “Abortion should never be legal,” and later that it should only be legal to save the “life of the mother.”

 Nine states with abortion restrictions explicitly exempt cases of lethal fetal anomalies, according to the Guttmacher Institute, a research group that supports abortion rights.
 Even in states with such exemptions, however, doctors say there can be confusion.